NDIS Terms and Definitions

 NDIS

-The NDIS provides and pays for services and support to people with a disability.
+The NDIS (National Disability Insurance Scheme) provides funding for services and supports to people with a disability.

 NDIA

-The NDIA is a part of the Australian Government.
-It was set up according to the law.
-The law that applies is called the National Disability Insurance Scheme Act 2013.
+The NDIA (National Disability Insurance Agency) is part of the Australian Government.
+It was established under the National Disability Insurance Scheme Act 2013 to manage and deliver the NDIS.

 Local Area Coordinators

-Local Area Coordinators are people who will help you learn about support available in your local community.
+Local Area Coordinators (LACs) help you learn about and connect with supports available in your local community.

 Support Coordinators